Shock At Russia University Campus As Gunman Kills Six - UrduPoint

 Ivan Pechishchev, a lecturer at the university, said that when he saw students jumping out of windows he thought there had been a fire.

-- Screaming and panic - "They were all in shock, there was screaming, with everyone panicking and scared.
-I said 'What's going on?'" and someone said there was a shooting, the lecturer told AFP.
+"They were all in shock, there was screaming, with everyone panicking and scared.
+I said 'What's going on?'" and someone said there was a shooting, the 39-year-old told AFP.

 "The city is shocked and anxious.
 I walked home because it was impossible to get a taxi," Pechishchev said.